The probabilistic world: Probabilistic and deterministic evolution

 The clock systems encountered so far have unique jump step evolution operators.
 Unique jump operators are orthogonal matrices.
+For orthogonal $\hat{S}$ the bounary information is preserved.
+All eigenvalues of $\hat{S}$ obey $| \lambda_i | = 1$.
 We have seen the particular role of orthogonal step evolution operators $\hat{S}$ in the evolution of the classical wave functions.
 For orthogonal $\hat{S}$ the wave function and the conjugate wave function follow the same evolution law.
 For suitable initial conditions they can be identified, such that one deals with a single classical wave function $q(t)$.
 In the presence of a complex structure this associates the conjugate wave function $\bar{\psi}$ to the complex conjugate of the wave function $\psi$, $\bar{\psi} = \psi^*$, similar to quantum mechanics.
-For orthogonal $\hat{S}$ the bounary information is preserved.
-All eigenvalues of $\hat{S}$ obey $| \lambda_i | = 1$.
+An orthogonal step evolution operator which is compatible with a complex structure is represented as a unitary matrix in the complex picture.

 An orthogonal evolution is closely related to the oscillatory behavior that we require for physical time.
 In general, it will be sufficient that a subsector follows an orthogonal evolution.
 We may, however, first investigate the condition for $\hat{S}$ to be itself an orthogonal matrix.
 For generalized Ising models with finite $M$ this restricts the possibilities to unique jump chains.